-We continued to provide high and medium support housing for people unable to live independently.
-In 2020, these numbered 205 individuals including 31 newly housed adults.
-Overall 88 unique individuals lived in high-support housing and 117 in medium-support housing during the year; some moving between services in line with their evolving needs.
-The ratio of male to female clients is 4:1 with the majority of all clients being single: single males (54%) and single females (7%).
-This client group were particulary vunerable to Covid 19 so keeping them safe and well during 2020 was a magnificent achievement.
+We continued to provide high and medium supported long-term accommodation for people unable to live independently.
+In 2021, these numbered 197 people including 40 newly housed adults.
+Overall, 100 unique individuals lived in high-support housing and 99 in medium-support housing during the year, some moving between services in line with their evolving needs.
+The ratio of male to female clients is 2:1 with the majority of clients being single: single males (56%) and single females (8%).

-Dublin Simon provides support to these residents with day-to-day life skills, health and wellbeing, education and training as well as issues such as loneliness and social isolation.
-To this end, during 2020, we made a total of 3,122 referrals for residents composed as follows: 62% health related referrals; 22% social care related; and 16% learning, participation and development related.
-We also supported 21 clients to move into appropriate alternative locations suitable to their care needs during the year e.g. other housing, nursing homes, etc.
+We provide supports to these residents with day-to-day life skills, health and wellbeing, education and training as well as issues such as loneliness and social isolation.
+To this end, during 2021, we made a total of 930 referrals for residents composed as follows: 71% health related referrals; 23% social care related; and 6% learning, participation and development related.
+We also supported 17 clients to move into appropriate alternative locations suitable to their care needs during the year e.g. other housing, nursing homes, etc.